Algath/SS2-UniStay/USER_GUIDE.md

 1. On the login screen, select **Continue with Face ID**.
 2. Follow the prompts to scan your face in good lighting.
+3. Ensure your face is alone and fully visible in the frame.
-3. If recognition fails, you can retry or switch back to email login.
+4. If recognition fails, you can retry or switch back to email login.

 ---

-## 3. Finding Your Accommodation
+## 3. Searching for Accommodations

-### 3.1 Browsing Listings
+### 3.1 Browsing Properties

-- From **Home**, scroll through the latest available properties.
+- From the home page, scroll through the latest available properties.
 - Tap any card to open full details.

 ### 3.2 Applying Filters

-1. Tap the **Filter** icon in the top-right corner.
+1. Tap the **Filter** icon in the top-left corner.
 2. Set your:
    - Date range
    - Price min/max
-   - Room type (entire place or private room)
+   - Room type (entire place or room only)
    - Amenities (Wi-Fi, kitchen, parking, etc.)
+3. Set your desired availability dates.
-3. Tap **Apply** to refresh results.
+4. Tap **Apply** to update the results.

 ### 3.3 Map View

 - Switch to **Map** mode via the bottom toggle.
+- Select the university you want to find property around.
 - Pinch to zoom and tap pins to preview listings.
 - Select a pin to jump to that property’s detail page.